luci/recipes-py/doc/walkthrough.md

 'Print Hello World' has as its list of arguments ['echo', 'hello', 'world'] (each element can actually be a regular expression that must match the corresponding argument).
-The call with just DropExpectation doesn't check anything, it just inhibits the test from outputting a json expectation file.
+The call with just DropExpectation doesn't check anything, it just inhibits the test from outputting a JSON expectation file.

 If you were to change the command list passed when using `StepCommandRE` so that it no longer matched, you would get output similar to the following: